Tourism in Norway: Transport

 The Norwegian highway system covers more than 90,000 kilometres, of which about 67,000 are paved.
 The highway system includes ferry transit across waterways, numerous bridges and tunnels, and several mountain passes.
 Some of these mountain passes are closed during the winter months, and some may close during winter storms.
 With the opening of the Oresund Bridge and the Great Belt Fixed Link, Norway is connected to the European continent by a continuous highway connection through Sweden and Denmark.

 The 4,058 kilometres long rail network connects most of the major cities south of Bodø.
 The Norwegian rail network is also connected to the Swedish network.
 Oslo Airport, Gardermoen is the most important airport in Norway, with 24 million passengers in 2014.
 Most cities and towns have nearby airports, and some of the largest also have international flights.
 The cruise ferry Hurtigruten connects the cities on the coast between Bergen and Kirkenes.
 In the summer, the coastal cities are visited by numerous foreign cruise ships, Bergen being the main cruise port.

-Arrivals by country
+Statistics

 In 2015, 8,828,771 foreign tourists visited Norway, an 8.3% increase over the previous year's figure of 8,154,436.

 The top ten countries of origin of tourists visiting Norway were:

 Most visited tourist attractions

-Innovation Norway, a state-owned promotion company which is also in charge of tourism affairs, makes annual reports on the country's most visited tourist attractions, both cultural and natural.
+Innovation Norway, a state-owned promotion company which is also in charge of tourism affairs, publishes annual reports on the country's most visited tourist attractions, both cultural and natural.
 The 2007 report lists 50 cultural and 20 natural attractions.